Agnes Arellano: Career

 A family tragedy that occurred in 1981 determined the course of her career and the major themes in her art.
 Her parents, her sister Citas and a housemaid were killed in a fire that razed the Arellanos’ ancestral home in San Juan, Metro Manila.
 Arellano received news of the fire while she was on holiday in Spain.
 In memory of her late parents and sister, she decided to set up the nonprofit Pinaglabanan Galleries on the site of the ancestral home.
 Many unusual Philippine and foreign artworks were to be exhibited there, and talented artists were also given subsidies.

-Arellano commemorated the tragic death of her parents and sister 7 years later with a multimedia event called Fire and Death—A Labyrinth of Ritual Art.
+Arellano commemorated the tragic death of her parents and sister seven years later with a multimedia event called Fire and Death—A Labyrinth of Ritual Art.
 She created a unique installation consisting of a labyrinth of thematic shrines in the Arellano garden, combining sculptures, poetry, photographs, sound sculptures, plants, and family memorabilia.
 This demonstrated the deep sense of the precarious balance between death and life that she had become conscious of after the tragedy.
 This theme would find its way into many of her other works as well.

+For over thirty years, Arellano has largely focused on making sculptures that evoke female deities or the interplay between life and death.
+Arellano has stated that she uses her art to call back to pre-colonial Filipino religion and culture, before the introduction of Christianity.
+According to Arellano, she wants to provoke strong reactions from audiences, and she doesn’t focus on commercializing her works.

+In 1988, Arellano won the Thirteen Artists Award from the Contemporary Art Museum of the Philippines in recognition of her daring and thoughtful sculptures.
+She has also won the Outstanding Alumna Award in the Field of Art from St. John’s Academy and the Freeman Fellowship Residency from Vermont Studio Center.

+Arellano’s sculptures have been exhibited in numerous places around the world, including her native Philippines, Fukuoka, Busan, Singapore, New York City, Johannesburg, Brisbane, and Berlin.